Yuusha0/tabulatedThermophysicalProperties/README.md

 ## COMPATIBILITY

-* OpenFOAM 5.x users have to use v2.0.2 of tabulatedThermophysicalProperties.
+* OpenFOAM 5.x users may have compatibility issues.
-* v2.0.2 will not be updated.
+* In that case use v2.0.3.
+* Some updates and bug fixes may not have been backported to v2.x .
 So change your OpenFOAM version to 6 if you can.

 ## MISCELLANEOUS

-* Version 4.0 may break backward compatibility.
-Use version 3.1.0 if you have issues.
-* rhoTabularThermo for density-based solvers is still a beta feature and have not been extensively tested.
 * Multi-species works but it is very slow for large tables due to OpenFOAM code design.
 * Only 1 non reactive model of multi-species is currently implemented.